LPAndersson/SIML/docs/02-bayesian.md

-# Bayesian statistics (draft)
+# Bayesian statistics

 In this chapter we introduce a different way of thinking about statistical inference, Bayesian statistics.

+The statistics that we have seen so far in this course, and also in previous courses, is called frequentist statistics.
+The idea is to analyse the properties of estimators, confidence intervals etc., thinking of the sample as random.
+For example, we say that an estimator is unbiased if the estimator applied to many different samples give the correct value of the parameter, on average.
+A possible critique of this is that we typically only have one sample and it is therefore not relevant to rely on the average behoviour of an estimator.

+Bayesian statistics considers an alternative viewpoint.
+Here the sample is considered fixed and instead the unknown parameter is considered random.
+The distribution of the unknown parameter before making any observations is called the prior distribtution.
+After making the observations, that distribution is updated, using Bayes' formula, and we call the updated distribution the posterior distribution.
+The posterior distributin can the be used to construct point estimates of the parameter, intervals etc.

 The aim of the chapter is to explain the basics, learn how to do Bayesian inference by hand in simple models and see how one can handle more complicated models with simulation methods.

 Readings for this chapter is: